baincd/vscode-diff-lang-folding/README.md

     }
 ```

-If you want to use different colors for different themes, this can be achieved by using the following:
+You can also configure different colors for different themes.
+To do this, change the settings as follows:

 ```json
     "editor.tokenColorCustomizations": {